AKheli/RepBench/README.md

  | all       |all  | cts_nbr | all
  |            |  | all |

-### Remarks
+### Data

-- Data\
+- The data has to be in csv  format.
-The data has to be in csv  format.
+- The data argument expects the Data to be in the Data folder.

-The Results will be saved into the Results folder.
+### Data
-The data argument expects the Data to be in the Data folder.
+All results and plots will be added to `Results` folder.
+The accuracy results of all algorithms will be sequentially added for each scenario and dataset to: `Results/.../.../error/`.
+The runtime results of all algorithms will be added to: `Results/.../.../runtime/`.
+The plots of the repaired blocks will be added to the folder `Results/.../.../recovery/plots/`.

 ### Examples: